How Long Does It Take for Weeds to Grow?

 Typically, many cannabis cultivators begin germinating their seeds in early spring, typically in March/April.
 This way, by the time they become seedlings, you’re reaching the end of April or so.
 From there, it’s best to start moving or repotting your seeds in May or June.
 At this point, they will have grown enough to require more space and more attention.
 Usually, you’ll want this to happen before summer gets into full swing.

-Next, the pruning and trimming of your plants during the vegetative cycle should occur throughout June to August.
+Next, the pruning and trimming of your plants during vegetative growth should occur throughout June to August.
 During these summer months, your plants are going to get a significant amount of sun when grown outdoors, so make sure you pay attention to lighting and watering.

 Finally, it tends to be best to start harvesting your cannabis plants from September to November.
 As we mentioned earlier, your plants don’t require as much lighting during the flowering stage.
 If you’re growing plants outdoors, naturally, the sun sets earlier during these colder months, preventing them from getting too much sun.
 If you wait any longer, your plants may not get the proper light cycle they require.
 Thus, it’s ideal to have your plants entirely harvested before December rolls around.